 Under the terms of the Scheme's Constitution, the Responsible Entity is entitled to receive management fees.
-The Scheme incurred management fees (inclusive of GST and net of RITC) of 0.99% per annum for Class A and nil% per annum for Class W for the year ended 30 June 2025.
+The Scheme incurred management fees (inclusive of GST and net of RITC) of 1.20% per annum for Class A and 0.75% per annum for Class P for the year ended 30 June 2025.
 The management fees are calculated by reference to the net asset value of the Scheme.
+Where the Scheme invests into other schemes, the Responsible Entity's fees are calculated after rebating management fees charged in the underlying schemes.